tsuda16k/materialmodifier/README.md

 The figure below shows what can be done with this package.
 The user can modify the appearance of objects in photographs.
-For example, they can make the skin smoother or, conversely, make blemishes more visible.
-They can also enhance the gloss of fruits or make it look wilted.
-Based on image processing techniques, the user can automatically perform such photo editing effects by simply calling a single R function.
+For example, they can make human skin smoother or, conversely, make blemishes more visible.
+They can also enhance the gloss of fruit or make it look wilted.
+Based on image processing techniques, the user can automatically perform such photo editing effects by simply calling on a single R function.

 <p>
 <img src="notes/examples_demo.jpg" width="100%">